We have updated our privacy policy. By continuing, you are agreeing to our terms.

 In February 2015, an explosion at the ExxonMobil refinery in Torrance, California, released ash and toxic dust into nearby neighborhoods.
 The explosion injured four workers and caused significant environmental contamination.
 Residents affected by the incident filed lawsuits seeking compensation for medical bills and property damage, eventually reaching settlements with ExxonMobil.

-Because we can’t stop accidents from happening, we do what we can to help minimize their long-term impact.
+Because we can’t stop injuries from happening, we do what we can to help minimize their long-term impact.
 We put more money in your pocket, where it belongs.